 Here are some opportunities you might want to consider:

-Computer center specialist or manager: Computer literacy training, in addition to specialized or generalist paralegal training, could make you a suitable candidate for a position as a computer center manager.
+Computer literacy training, in addition to specialized or generalist paralegal training, could make you a suitable candidate for a position as a computer center manager.
 While duties may vary, they would include working with information systems, electronic data banks, and word processing.
 In today’s job market, you will need computer skills to work as a paralegal.
 This could be a very satisfying career alternative for anyone interested in working in the computer field.

 Teacher, program administrator, consultant, education coordinator for continuing legal education are examples of areas open to paralegals in the field of education.
 Check with local universities, colleges, and community colleges for requirements.
 Many schools are interested in hiring part-time faculty to teach an occasional course.
 This could be an opportunity for you to see if you would like to work in the academic world.

 Many paralegals are interested in government regulatory issues; politics or working in a political environment can always be explored; lobbying is a career for which paralegals could be well suited.
 In addition, civil service opportunities are available.
 Check your local government offices along, with times and dates of civil service examinations.